Wreckhunter.net

 These days most boaters and divers use electronic charts.
 They are convenient and fun to use, and very accurate.
 But choosing a chart viewing system and learning how to use it, requires some effort on your part.
 If you're new to this endeavor, you'll need to read up on the subject and consult some experts.

-Basically there are two types of chart display systems - laptop computers and chart plotters.
+Basically there are two types of chart viewing systems - laptop computers and chart plotters.
 Because of their versatility, laptops offer more user options than chart plotters.
 But because they are not splash-proof, laptops are generally not suitable for open boat use.
 Most chart plotters, on the other hand, are built tough for use in an open boat.

 Laptop Computer